haskellweekly/haskellweekly/data/newsletter/issue-225.markdown

 ## In brief

 - [Probabilistic programming with continuations](https://julesh.com/2020/08/15/probabilistic-programming-with-continuations/) by Jules Hedges
-  > In this post I’ll explain something folkloric: that you can pretend that the continuation monad is a probability monad, and do probabilistic programming in it.
+  > In this post I'll explain something folkloric: that you can pretend that the continuation monad is a probability monad, and do probabilistic programming in it.

 - [Switching nightlies to GHC 8.10.2 and a workaround for Windows](https://www.stackage.org/blog/2020/08/ghc-8-10-2-windows-workaround) by Alexey Zabelin
   > The nightly builds are now using GHC 8.10.2 which is known to be broken on Windows.
 This bug should be fixed in GHC 8.10.3.